Itay2805/TomatOS/README.md

 First you would need to build a custom clang toolchain, the reason for this is that we use a patched version of the sources to allow c code to make use of the llvm coroutines builtins.

-You can get the download the patched sources from [here](), simply follow the normal guidelines of building clang, you will also need to build `ld.lld`.
+You can get the download the patched sources from [here](https://github.com/TomatOrg/llvm-project/tree/tomatos) (note how the branch is not master but tomatos), simply follow the normal guidelines of building clang, you will also need to build `ld.lld`.

 ### Kernel